The "Black Girl Smile" Helped Me Feel Less Lonely. Here's Why

 AdvertisementADVERTISEMENT

 We know what happens when you receive a smile, but what happens when you don’t?
-The divisiveness of this conversation is what led Aley Arion to turn off the comments on her TikTok video because the girls were tussling left, right, and center.
+The divisiveness of this conversation is what led Aley Arion to turn off the comments on her TikTok video because the girls were tussling left, right and centre.
 For Arion, a moment of joy turned ugly when Black women shared their grievances about the smile not being reciprocated or happening at all where they were located.
-The comment section was filled with remarks such as, ‘They don’t do that where I’m at’ and ‘If you do that in New York they try to fight you.’
+The comment section was filled with remarks such as, ‘they don’t do that where I’m at’ and ‘If you do that in New York they try to fight you.’

 AdvertisementADVERTISEMENT